 “Hit and run” is the generic name given to a driver’s failure to do everything the law requires after being involved in a traffic accident that causes an injury, death, or property damage.
 The crime is usually charged when a driver leaves the scene of an accident without stopping, but it can also be charged when a driver fails to discharge any other duty imposed by California law.
 The severity of the offense depends upon the nature of the accident.

 Hit and run is a serious crime.
 In addition to other punishments, a conviction may affect your driving privileges and insurance rates.
-Randy Collins is ready to put his years of experience as an Orange County and Riverside hit and run attorney to work on your behalf if you are charged with a California hit and run.
-To make an appointment to discuss your case, call The Law Offices of Randy Collins at (888) 250-2865.
+Randy Collins is ready to put his years of experience to work on your behalf if you are charged with a California hit and run.
+To make an appointment to discuss your case, call us at (888) 250-2865.

 Whenever you drive on public roads in California (and even, in some cases, on private property), you are subject to California’s Vehicle Code.
 Sections 20001 to 20008 of the Vehicle Code impose certain duties upon drivers who were involved in an accident.

 If you were involved in an accident that caused property damage (other than your own property), you must:

 If you were involved in an accident that caused injury or death to someone else, you must:

 Rendering reasonable assistance means transporting, or arranging for the injured person to be transported, to a doctor or hospital if:

 Unless the injuries are clearly minor, it is generally safer to call an ambulance than to transport an injury victim yourself.
 You do not want to risk causing further injury by moving an accident victim who may have suffered a serious injury.